 These words can be used elsewhere in a case-sensitive manner when they comply with other rules.
-For example, these rules can be used as pin names (except for CIRCUITCALL, which exceeds the maximum number of characters allowed under the first column of the [Pin] keyword) and signal_names under the [Pin] keyword (described later in Section 5).
+For example, these words can be used as pin names (except for CIRCUITCALL, which exceeds the maximum number of characters allowed under the first column of the [Pin] keyword) and signal names under the [Pin] keyword (described later in Section 5).